Set up automated device enrollment in Intune

 Department setting Description Department Appears when users tap About Configuration during activation.
 Department Phone Appears when users tap the Need Help button during activation.

-You can choose to hide Setup Assistant screens on the device during user setup.
+You can hide Setup Assistant screens on the device during user setup.
 For a description of all screens, see Setup Assistant screen reference (in this article).

 - If you select Hide, the screen won't be displayed during setup.
 After setting up the device, the user can still go to the Settings menu to set up the feature.